 - 1 can black beans drained and rinsed

 - 1 cup enchilada sauce

-- Make Enchilada sauce.
+- Make the enchilada sauce.
 Place 1 cup oil in large dutch oven and heat until hot.
-Add garlic and onions and cook over medium heat until onions are soft.
-Stir in chicken broth, tomatoes, chili powder, salt, cumin, oregano and pepper.
+Add garlic and onions and cook over medium heat for 2 minutes or until onions are soft.
+Stir in chicken broth, tomatoes with their juices, chili powder, cumin, salt, and pepper.
 Heat to boiling; reduce heat.
-Simmer uncovered 1 hour
+Simmer uncovered 1 hour.

-- To make filling, roast butternut squash with 1 tablespoon canola oil, salt and pepper to taste, until tender.
-About 20 minutes.
-Remove from oven and stir in 1 can black beans, chopped cilantro, and 1 cup of enchilada sauce.
+- Roast butternut squash in roasting pan with 1 tablespoon olive oil, seasoned with salt and pepper to taste for 20 minutes, or until squash is soft and begun to caramelize around the edges.
+Remove the squash from the oven and stir in the black beans, chopped cilantro, and 1 cup of enchilada sauce.

 - To prepare the enchiladas, Dip each tortilla into sauce to coat both sides (this is what will make the edges nice and crispy!).
 Spoon 2 Tablespoons filling onto each tortilla, top with 1 tablespoon cheese.
 Roll tortilla around filling.